 Headquartered in Bentonville, Arkansas, Walmart was founded by Sam Walton in 1962.
-And was incorporated on October 31, 1969.
+The company was incorporated on October 31, 1969.

 Walmart Dividend Information

 Walmart stock has a low dividend yield.
-And, a relatively low dividend growth rate.
-I do not find either of these metrics very attractive.
+And the dividend growth rate has declined in recent years.
+Thus, I do not find either of these metrics very attractive.

-Then why do I like Walmart stock?
-Because Walmart stock has held up very well in both of the last 2 recessions.
+Then why do I like dividend stock from Walmart?
+Because it has held up very well during the last 2 recessions.

-First of all, when the economy stumbles and the stock market follows, Walmart stock performs.
+First of all, when the economy stumbles, and the stock market follows.
+Walmart stock typically performs well.

 Furthermore, no matter the economic conditions, people like you and I still need groceries and household goods.

-Finally, Walmart has made progress with e-commerce to compete with Amazon.
+Finally, Walmart has made progress with e-commerce to better compete with Amazon.

 Consistent Dividend Stock #2: NextEra Energy (NYSE: NEE)

-NextEra is one of the largest electric power and energy infrastructure companies in North America.
+NextEra is one of North America’s largest electric power and energy infrastructure companies.
 The company is also a leader in the renewable energy industry.